 What is PlayStation Plus?

-Plus, you’ll also have access to 100GB of cloud game save storage and Share Play.
-Share Play allows you to play multiplayer and co-op games with a friend or let them enjoy single-player adventures that you own but they don’t.
+The most basic tier, PlayStation Plus Essential, is roughly the same as the service was when it launched back in June of 2010.
+It unlocks a few games every month, online play, up to 100GB of cloud game save storage, exclusive game discounts, and Share Play.
+Share Play allows you to play multiplayer and co-op games with a friend or let them enjoy single-player adventures that you own, but they don’t.

-How does it work?
+How does PS Plus work?

-All you have to do is purchase a PS Plus subscription and you’re good to go.
-You can purchase a PS Plus membership directly through the PlayStation Store or you can enter a voucher code if you purchase a subscription card from Target, Walmart, Amazon, etc.
+All you have to do is purchase a PS Plus subscription, and you’re good to go.
+You can purchase a PS Plus membership directly through the PlayStation Store, or you can enter a voucher code if you purchase a subscription card from Target, Walmart, Amazon, etc.

 To activate the subscription, you just need to enter the code into the official Sony PlayStation website or on the PlayStation Store on your console.
 Both are quick and easy.